ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | Unk11| 0 |
 | Unk12| 0 |

+BlendFactor1 and BlendFactor2 both seem to affect the DstFactor because premultiplied alpha is used.
 Unk7 and Unk8 determine if an order-independent transparency effect is used.
 This is common for hair meshes.

 ## Rasterizer State